What Is The Hague Convention?

 The application for the discharge of the return orders was initially heard in April 2006.

 Although the child threatened to protest if taken away, the judge dismissed this application.

-The primary purpose of the Hague Convention is to provide a process for the quick return of a child to the jurisdiction where they usually live so that issues can be resolved by the courts there.
+The primary purpose of the Hague Convention is to provide a quick return of a child to the jurisdiction where they usually live, so issues of custody and residency can be resolved by the courts there.
 It does not necessarily entail a change of custody.

 Based on reports by a court mediator, it was found that the child did not distinguish between leaving one parent’s household for another and leaving one country for another, despite being highly mature for his age.

 In May 2006 the child was twice taken to the airport and both times he refused to board the plane.

 The first time he was accompanied by his maternal grandmother and two aunts, and the second time by members of the Australian Federal Police and the Department of Community Services.